0belous/A2-Legacy-Launcher/README.md

 uell --set-config manifest_url https://dl.obelous.dev/public/A2-archive/manifest.json
 ```

+See more about the Orion Drift archive here: https://dl-uk.obelous.dev/public/A2-archive/

 The manifest must include the launcher-compatible version and game metadata.
 See [`example.json`](example.json) for the supported structure.
 A version can include `apk_url`, `obb_url`, and a `flags` string containing launcher options.

 The configuration file is stored at the following path: